Oneflow-Inc/libai/docs/source/tutorials/basics/Training.md

 ## Logging of Metrics

-During training, trainer put metrics to a centralized [EventStorage](https://libai.readthedocs.io/en/latest/modules/libai.utils.html#module-libai.utils.events).
-You can use the following code to access it and log metrics to it:
+During training, the trainer put metrics to a centralized [EventStorage](https://libai.readthedocs.io/en/latest/modules/libai.utils.html#module-libai.utils.events).
+The following code can be used to access it and log metrics to it:

 ```python
 from libai.utils.events import get_event_storage